Description

 Risk and Exploitability

-The CVSS score is not provided, the EPSS score is unavailable, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score is 7.0, the EPSS score is unavailable, and the vulnerability is not listed in the CISA KEV catalog.
 The flaw requires the attacker to trigger a direct I/O write that spans an unwritten extent and then cause that write to fail.
-Because the bug is in core kernel filesystem code, local or privileged access is the most likely attack vector, potentially giving an attacker significant impact on data integrity and confidentiality.
+Based on the description, it is inferred that the most likely attack vector would be local or privileged access, as the bug is in core kernel filesystem code.
+This could potentially give an attacker significant impact on data integrity and confidentiality.

 Remediation